shay-te/core-lib/website/docs/article_layers.md

 We will decide upfront of some rules:

-[!POINT] When writing any type of `data-layer` try to put on the hat of one that will use your data-layer APIs.
+[!POINT] When writing any type of `data-layer` try to put on the hat of one that will pay your data-layer APIs.

 1. Data layer will get data internally only from layers beside or below it.
 2. Each layer will be agnostic and will handle error/create custom exceptions/logging/etc.. internally